Why I’m Done With “Healing”

 Rituals become armor: You check the boxes—meditate, journal, cold plunge—but spiral when you stop.
 Your “safety” becomes dependent on structure, discipline, and control.
 You’re always doing more to prove yourself.

 The ‘human’ is bypassed: Insight becomes akin to an addiction.
 You name everything a lesson or mirror and float above what aches.
 You process more than you embody.
-You reject that grief, exhaustion, doubt, confusion- “low vibe states”- are sacred, too.
+You reject that grief, exhaustion, doubt, confusion- what are often referred to as “low vibe states”- are sacred, too.

 It’s not that the desire to heal is wrong– it’s the performance of it that becomes exhausting.
 And this is why I divest– because worth through progress is not indicative of a healed person; it’s a capitalist mirage.